By Melissa L. Sevigny

 The history of almanacs is long and storied.
 The almanac, a loose term for annual texts constructed around natural events and chronologies, dates back to ancient Greek and Egyptian societies.
 The Middle Babylonian Almanac, for example, is currently held in the private collection of Martin Schøyen.
 Written on black stone between 1,100-800 B.C., the cuneiform tablet lists the 12 months of the Babylonian calendar in conjunction with “favorable days on which one can hope for a successful outcome of any activity undertaken.”
 More contemporaneously, most Americans associate the almanac genre with Poor Richard’s Almanack (1732-1758), Benjamin Franklin’s annual pamphlet featuring weather forecasts, thrifty aphorisms, and witty household hints.
 Still today, the Farmer’s Almanac preserves the tradition by offering “knowledge on weather, gardening, cooking, home remedies, managing your household, preserving the earth,” and more in each publication.

-All this history is to say that the New Farmer’s Almanac, Volume 3 is not only aware of, but relies upon the long-established practice of the almanac in order to most accurately represent the community of modern farmers, authors, poets, and artists within its pages.
+The New Farmer’s Almanac, Volume 3 is not only aware of, but relies upon the long-established practice of the almanac in order to most accurately represent the community of modern farmers, authors, poets, and artists within its pages.
 The book opens with illustrated precipitation maps, dates of notable astrological phenomena, and descriptions of lunar and solar events.
 The chapters are more aptly referred to as sections, organized and titled topically by month.
 In January, the text focuses on water.
 The months continue, spotlighting dry land, wetland, genetics, faith basics, supply chains, land and ownership genetics, and more.
 Few other publications include author biographies with titles such as “Goat Farmer, Writer” or “Witness, Weaver.”
 From fromager to student to graphic novelist to yard artist or ecotheologian, the index of contributors presents a taste of the variety and multiplicity within the almanac’s pages.

 This almanac is the third in a series, and it intends to engage thoughtfully with the concept of a “commons”: “Farmers hold space in many interwoven commons, and possibilities for our shared future would seem to rest on how these intersecting commons are governed … in re-visiting the Almanac format, we assert our vision of American and equip ourselves for the challenges of rebuilding the food system and restoring a more democratic, more diverse, and more resilient foundation for society.”
 The “we” in the first-person description refers to the Greenhorns, a grassroots organization based in the Champlain Valley of New York with the mission to “recruit, promote, and support the rising generation of new farmers in America.”